+Purpose The purpose of this glossary is: To provide definitions for terms used in the standards; and To assist forest valuation practitioners to improve the clarity of valuation documents by providing generally accepted meanings and highlighting the potential for ambiguity.
+It is not intended that this glossary be prescriptive as to the meaning of a term or to preclude the use of synonymous terms.
+It is the responsibility of the valuer to ensure that terms used in valuation documents are well defined for the reader in the context where they are used.
 Term Definition Abbreviations See 'Symbols' Area (land) The area of a parcel of land, e.g. a stand or forest, is generally defined against a projection of the earth's surface on to a flat, two-dimensional surface.
 The quantity of the area is sensitive to the projection that is used, which should be stated.
 Synonymous with plane area and map area.
 Less commonly, except for very large areas, land area can be defined in terms of the surface area of a projection of the earth's surface on to an ellipsoid.
 The projection is still important and should be stated.
 Basal area Of a stem: The cross-sectional area of a stem in a plane perpendicular to the long axis of the stem, measured at Breast Height and typically over-bark, with units of square metres (m^2) .
-Calculated from DBH (cm) as $\frac{\pi}{40,000}DBH^2$ Of a plot or stand: The total cross-sectional area per hectare, at breast height, of all included stems (m^2ha^{-1}) .
+Calculated from DBH (cm) as $\frac{\pi}{40,000} DBH^2$ (OX) Of a plot or stand: The total cross-sectional area per hectare, at breast height, of all included stems (m^2ha^{-1}) .
 Without qualification, and particularly in a mensuration context, basal area is typically measured over-bark and limited to live, standing trees where it is synonymous with "live" or "net" basal area.
-"Total production", sometimes "gross", basal area is used in a narrow, growth modelling context to include the basal area of live, standing trees, dead standing trees and the basal area, as at the time that they were removed, of all trees from the same rotation that have already been removed by thinning or mortality.
+"Total production" sometimes "gross" basal area is used in a parrow, growth standing trees and the basal area, as at the time that they were removed, of all trees from the same rotation that have already been removed by thinning or mortality.
 Total production basal area cannot be measured by sampling.
-Breast height Refers to the usual point of measurement of standing tree diameter, i.e. 1.3m (Australia) or 1.4m (New Zealand) above ground level on the uphill side of the tree.
-Clearfelling The practice of felling all of the trees in a given area.
-Clearwood Wood showing no (or negligible) defects caused by knots, resin pockets or mechanical damage and usually displaying straight and even grain patterns.
-Clearwood in small amounts is found in all trees.
-Pruning is designed to grow additional amounts of clearwood, especially in long lengths.
-Compartment A mostly contiguous area within a forest defined and recorded on a map (or by recording noticeable boundary markers) used as a basic unit of forest record, description and management.
-In some cases, the smallest unit of forest description and in other cases, further subdivided into stands.